fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 Tailscale not the only remote access solution, and technically it is not self-hosted, it's just the solution I landed on and ended up loving.
 Creating a Tailscale account also creates a <a href="https://tailscale.com/kb/1136/tailnet" target="_blank">Tailnet</a>.
 Any machines that run Tailscale are added to the Tailnet as nodes, which you'll manage through the web-based <a href="https://login.tailscale.com/arielmin" target="_blank">admin console</a>.

 Tailscale is easy to learn and use, and when setup properly is totally secure without port forwarding or exposing anything to the internet.
-I wrote <a href="/blog/comprehensive-guide-tailscale-securely-access-home-network" target="_blank" data-umami-event="home-server-tailscale-guide">a blog post with more details</a> on how to set it up.
+I wrote [a blog post with more details](/blog/comprehensive-guide-tailscale-securely-access-home-network/) on how to set it up.
 The easiest way to install on a Linux server is to use the Tailscale install script:

 ```bash
 curl -fsSL https://tailscale.com/install.sh | sh